By Karl Van Sielman

 Whatever you choose, remember you can shelter some of your potential investment profits in a tax-efficient ISA.

-Do you want to keep as much of your money as possible?
+Do you want to hold onto as much of your money as possible?

 Remember, tax benefits are subject to change and depend on your personal circumstances.